anytizer/ocunit/README.md

     * Product Image: 800 px x 400 px
     * Category Image: 200 px x 200 px
 * A "downloadable" file has to be in a .zip file only.
-* Directory listing is disabled throughout the website,
+* Directory listing should be disabled throughout the website,
 * Store price cannot be less than the manufacturer price even after discounts.
 * Updating price makes a history of price change.
   [*] Keep a log of when prices were changed.
-  * Custom Extension tables are added into the database.
+  [*] Maintain a price change history.
+  [*] Create a price log table.
 * Products must have videos associated with them in their description.
 * Concise inventory statistics generation.